ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/NoExamples.md

 55)Jab https://github.com/pakrym/jab

-Why I have not put example: DI container, ASAP
+Why I have not put example: Service + DI container.
+I use the one from MSFT

 56)JsonByExampleGenerator https://github.com/hermanussen/JsonByExampleGenerator